mmatisko/yaml_generator/README.md

 1. Double-check your configuration file.
 2. Double-check first precondition once more.

-The required mode argument is -G. The configuration file contains three sections:
+The required mode argument is -g or --generate.
+The configuration file contains three sections:
 * General - generator config
   * iteration count (required)
   * input folder (optional, would be overridden by cmd arg)